Dymass91/Dymass91/README.md

   I liked this plot and decided that it is definitely what I want to do for the rest of my life.

   **My experience with programing?** I started my programing story with HTML, CSS and JavaScript and I have the most experience in them and most of my projects.
-  Later came React.js which I liked very much in my portfolio there is one project built in this framework and then I got some experience with MySql, PHP, and Wordpress to be able to do projects by myself for clients that I managed to acquire, but in my heart I feel that my place is working with React.js.
+  Later came React.js which I liked very much.
+In my portfolio there is one project built in this framework and then I got some experience with MySql, PHP, and Wordpress to be able to do projects by myself for clients that I managed to acquire, but in my heart I feel that my place is working with React.js.